Lt. Colonel George L. Baker National Secretary (Executive Director)

 Justin Boswell Director of Operations

-As the Director of Program Administrationand Partnerships, Justin monitors the implementation of SAWSO’s strategic plan, drives the established framework for organizational effectiveness, and oversees goals, principles and standards for knowledge and performance management.
+As the Director of Operations, Justin monitors the implementation of SAWSO’s strategic plan, drives the established framework for organizational effectiveness, and oversees goals, principles and standards for knowledge and performance management.
 Additionally, he develops and maintains policies and procedures for SAWSO, monitors project agreements and contracts to ensure organizational and partner compliance and supports program and finance staff in the management of projects.
 Whether it’s enhancing an internal process or designing new business tools and applications, Justin focuses on improving systems and overall organizational efficiency and effectiveness.

-With over 15 years of experience working in for-profit and non-profit organizations, Justin's background includes human resources and project accounting.
+With over twenty years of experience working in for-profit and non-profit organizations, Justin's background includes human resources and project accounting.
 Early in his career, Justin lived in Ecuador and taught English, partnering with organizations such as the Fulbright Commission, Map International and Yachana.

 As an avid outdoorsman residing in Alexandria, Virginia, Justin enjoys hiking, cycling, fishing, running, and camping.